monovich/bart2-docker/README.md

 docker build -t bart2 .

 # 4) Run Image
+# You may find it convenient to set the following command as a bash alias in your
+# .bashrc, .bash_aliases, or other similar file
 docker run -ti -v ./data:/data bart2 /bin/bash

 # 5) Run BART